"You have to know the past to understand the present."

 G. W. F. Hegel

 Britain and France were the two "superpowers" of the eighteenth century.
 They came to blows between 1756 and 1763 in a "Seven Years War".
-This War was contested widely across the globe and,
+George Washington, who was serving as an officer in the

 alongside featuring many deaths and injuries, was very financially expensive.